Calvin-CS/SkelScratch/README.md

 Plug your Kinect into your PC.
 Make sure your Kinect is plugged in to a USB 3.0 port.
+Wait for Kinect driver to install.
+This may take a few minutes.

 SkelScratch exists in two parts: A server that reads from the Kinect, and a client that connects to the server in ScratchX.